 we use a lot of oil in our dishes

-If you can pinch more than an inch, it’s probably time for you to cut down on the calories you eat in Desi food, especially if you want to lose some pounds to be healthier and look fitter.
+If you can pinch more than an inch, it’s probably time for you to cut down on the calories you eat in Desi food, especially if you want to lose some pounds to be healthier.

-This is true; most of us don’t actually know what were eating when we have an Indian meal at home or at an Indian restaurant.
+This is true, most of us don’t actually know what we’re eating when we have an Indian meal at home or at an Indian restaurant.

-Indian, Pakistani and Bangladeshi dishes in particular use large amounts of oil or fat.
+Indian, Pakistani and Bangladeshi dishes, in particular, use large amounts of oil or fat.
 Traditional Asians tend to use ‘ghee’ or butter which increases hugely both the calories as well as the fat in a dish.

 Therefore, if you’re seeking to control the calories when choosing a dish, make sure you minimise the ghee or oil content and have more of the other ingredients.

-Seasonal eating plays a key role in our diets.
-During the Winter we tend to eat more heavier foods such as deserts and spoil ourselves with scrumptious hot meals usually full of comforting ingredients, thus, making it harder to shift the pounds with exercise.
+During the winter, we tend to eat heavier foods such as desserts and spoil ourselves with scrumptious hot meals usually full of comforting ingredients.
+Thus, making it harder to shift the pounds, especially without any form of exercise.

 Eating out can always be a dilemma between choosing a tasty dish and one that is low in calories.
 Therefore, choosing your courses wisely can help you manage the calorie count.